rust-lang/rust/text/0000-public-private-dependencies.md

 A: Public dependencies are public within a reachable subgraph but can become private if a crate stops exposing a public dependency.
 For instance it is very possible to have a family of crates that all depend on a utility crate that provides common types which is a public dependency for all of them.
-However your own crate only becomes a user of this utility crate through another dependency that itself does not expose any of the types from that utility crate and as such the dependency is marked private.
+However your own crate only ends up being a user of this utility crate but none of its types or traits become part of your own API then this utility crate dependency is marked private.

 **Q: Where is public / private defined?**<br>
 Dependencies are private by default and are made public through a `public` flag in the